irods/irods_resource_plugin_s3/README.md

 -   `CIRCULAR_BUFFER_TIMEOUT_SECONDS` - The number of seconds the plugin will wait when waiting to read or write data from the circular buffer.
 The default is 180s.
 -   `S3_CACHE_DIR` - This is the directory where temporary cache files are located in cases where a cache file is required.
 (See below.)
 The default is `/tmp`.

-Note that with the default values for CIRCULAR_BUFFER_SIZE and S3_MPU_CHUNK, due to the 10,000 part limit in AWS, the largest file that can be uploaded is 20 MiB * 10,000 or roughly 200 GiB.
-To upload larger files these defaults need to be updated which will have memory use implications.

 The following is an example of how to configure a `cacheless_attached` S3 resource:

 ```